TranPhucVinh/Raspberry-Pi-GNU/Kernel/Build Raspbian from scratch/README.md

 2. Booting from U-boot (instead of using Raspberry proprietary bootloader)
 3. Create rootfs partition by using busybox.

+After successfully taking those 3 steps, the Raspberry Pi board with the customized Raspbian can be booted successfully from USB, not HDMI (as there is not configured to support HDMI in those steps).

 ## Essential packages

 - Download these tools that necessary for build process later